A $4M operator hires its first AI employee.

 Multi-Channel AR Recovery

-AR at 61 days vs. industry 38.
-Net $80K–$120K of cash stuck in the receivables aging — pulling it forward funds the next loop install.
+AR sits at 61 days against an industry 38.
+A modeled $80K–$120K is stuck in the receivables aging.
+Pull it forward and it could fund the next loop.

 - 03